killermann/facilitator-cards/content/cards/red-team-vs-blue-team.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "Appoint (randomly or strategically) members of your group to be on the \"Red Team,\" and play devil\'s advocates to your current plans.
-What flaws do they see?
+explanation: "Designate (randomly or strategically) some members of your group to be on the \"Red Team,\" and play devil\'s advocates to your current plans.
+Empower them to point out the flaws they see.
 What vulnerabilities can they exploit?
-What responses does Blue Team have in light of these issues?"
+What responses does the Blue Team (believers in the current plan) have to the issues they surface?"
 longer_context: ""
 external_link: ""
 general_notes: ""